giovannipizzi/SchrPoisson-2DMaterials/README.rst

 ===========
 If you use this code in your work, please cite the following paper:

-- \A. Bussy, G. Pizzi, M. Gibertini, *Strain-induced polar discontinuities in 2D materials from combined first-principles and Schrödinger-Poisson simulations*, to be submitted.
+- \A. Bussy, G. Pizzi, M. Gibertini, *Strain-induced polar discontinuities in 2D materials from combined first-principles and Schrödinger-Poisson simulations*, `arXiv:1705:01303`_ (2017).

 ==============
 How to compile